lenymo/glennmccomb-com/content/articles/pure-css-animated-svg-spinner.md

 ## Changing the stroke's length

-We have our circle with stroke working nicely.
-It's now time to change the length of the stroke.
-To do this we will use the [stroke-dasharray](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-dasharray) and [stroke-dashoffset](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-dashoffset) SVG attributes.
-Both of these are presentation attributes and can thus be styled via CSS.
-This allows us to utilise the power of CSS animations.
+Next up we'll change the length of the stroke using the [stroke-dasharray](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-dasharray) and [stroke-dashoffset](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-dashoffset) SVG attributes.
+Both of these are presentation attributes and can be styled via CSS, allowing us to utilise the power of CSS animations.

 ### Stroke dashes

 The `stroke-dasharray` property is used to add dashes of varying lengths to a stroke.
-It is similar to `border-style: dashed` but *much* more powerful.
-The `stroke-dasharray` property accepts comma or space separated values which determine the length of a stroke's dashes and the gaps between them.
-In this example we'll use a single value so dash and gap are of equal length.
+It's lik `border-style: dashed` but *much* more powerful.
+It accepts comma or space separated values which determine the length of a stroke's dashes and the gaps between them.
+We'll be using a single value which means dash and gap are of equal length.

+Here are some examples to demonstrate how it works:

 `stroke-dasharray: 5`